Ratchet & Clank: Rift Apart: Plot

-Ratchet heads out to find the blueprint for the Dimensionator, and recruits one of Gary's robot apprentices, Kit (Debra Wilson), to be his partner.
-Kit warns Ratchet that she is a Warbot built by Emperor Nefarious and she might lose control of her programming and attack him, but Ratchet reassures her that they make a good team.
-They then head to a secret lab to forge a new Dimensionator, while Rivet and Clank head out to gather the Phase Quartz needed to power it, but it is accidentally destroyed.
-With no other choice, Rivet and Clank search for the mythical Fixer who can repair anything and convince him to overcome his own self-doubt to repair the Phase Quartz.
-Ratchet and Rivet then finally meet, with Clank reuniting with Ratchet and Kit agreeing to become Rivet's partner.
-They then complete the Dimensionator, only for Dr. Nefarious to arrive and steal it.
-Dr. Nefarious is defeated, but the real Emperor Nefarious arrives, easily defeating Ratchet and Rivet and stealing the Dimensionator for himself, which he plans to use to eliminate Captain Quantum (the alternate Captain Qwark) and destroy the Resistance once and for all.
+Ratchet heads out to find the blueprint for the Dimensionator, and recruits one of Gary's robot apprentices, Kit, to be his partner.
+Kit warns Ratchet that she is a warbot built by the emperor and worries she might lose control of her programming and attack him, but Ratchet reassures her that they make a good team.
+They head to a secret lab on Cordelion to forge a new Dimensionator, while Rivet and Clank head out to Blizar Prime to gather the Phase Quartz needed to power it.
+After it is accidentally destroyed, the two search for the mythical Fixer on Torren IV who can repair anything and convince him to overcome his own self-doubt to repair the Phase Quartz.
+Ratchet and Rivet meet in the Scarstu Debris Field, and Kit becomes Rivet's partner.
+They complete the Dimensionator, only for Dr. Nefarious to arrive and steal it.
+Dr. Nefarious is defeated in battle, but the real Emperor Nefarious arrives, easily defeating Ratchet and Rivet and stealing the Dimensionator for himself, which he plans to use to eliminate Captain Quantum (the alternate Captain Qwark) and destroy the resistance.

-Rivet pursues Emperor Nefarious, but he uses the Dimensionator to banish her to a pocket dimension.
-As Rivet searches for a rift to escape through, she tells Kit about how she lost her arm to a Warbot attack, and Kit realizes she is responsible.
-Ratchet heads out to try and warn Captain Quantum, but fails to stop Emperor Nefarious from banishing Captain Quantum through a rift.
-Emperor Nefarious celebrates finally conquering the universe but doesn't feel fulfilled until he realizes he can use the Dimensionator to conquer every dimension.
-Spying on Emperor Nefarious, Ratchet, and Rivet realize Emperor Nefarious will need the Dimensional Map and head out to intercept him.
-Rivet and Kit board Emperor Nefarious' flagship and rescue Gary, who reveals he hid the Dimensional Map inside a dimensional anomaly.
-Ratchet and Clank recover the Dimensional Map but are ambushed by Emperor Nefarious and banished through a rift.
-Kit transforms into her Warbot form to try and stop Emperor Nefarious, shocking Rivet, but Kit ends up being banished through a rift as well.
+Rivet pursues the emperor, but he uses the Dimensionator to halt her tracks.
+Rivet tells Kit about how she lost her arm to a warbot attack, with Kit realizing she was the one responsible.
+Meanwhile, Ratchet heads out to Ardolis to try and warn Quantum, but fails to stop the emperor from banishing Quantum through a rift.
+The emperor celebrates conquering the universe but doesn't feel fulfilled until he realizes he can use the Dimensionator to conquer every dimension.
+Spying on the emperor using a device that Quantum bugged on him, Ratchet and Rivet realize the emperor will need the Dimensional Map and head out to intercept him.
+Rivet and Kit board the emperor's flagship and rescue Gary, who reveals he hid the map inside an anomaly.
+Ratchet and Clank recover the map but are banished through a rift by the emperor.
+Kit transforms into her warbot form to try and stop the emperor, shocking Rivet, but Kit ends up being banished as well.